“Is My Training Clean?” check list

 Does the dog have associations with this environment that would conflict with learning?

-Has the dog a history of reinforcement in this environment?
+Has the dog a history and expectation of reward in this environment?

 Recognise